Spencer Steer Player Props: Reds vs. Marlins

 Spencer Steer At The Plate

-- Steer has had at least one RBI in 39.4% of his games this year (43 of 109), with two or more RBI 16 times (14.7%).
-He has also accounted for three or more of his team's runs in three contests.
+- In 40.0% of his games this season, Steer has picked up at least one RBI.
+In 16 of those games (14.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored in 48 games this year (44.0%), including multiple runs in seven games.
+- In 43.6% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (6.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.